 The problem Facebook has been trying to tackle is how to improve audio pickup for individuals in noisy environments.
 Although many people with hearing loss, depending on its severity, find it possible to hear and interact in one-on-one situations in quiet locations, noisy environments like bars or busy social settings can be a whole lot tougher.
 With that in mind, Facebook has been exploring how it can combine beamforming technology, deep learning, noise cancellation, and — perhaps most surprisingly — augmented reality (AR) to improve this situation.

 In a recent project, Facebook scientists have been exploring how augmented reality glasses could help determine which sounds people want to amplify by looking at, well, where they’re looking.
 By matching a person’s focus, in terms of what they’re looking at, to audio inputs, AR glasses can figure out which sounds a person wants to hear and which they don’t — and then dial up or down the sound channels accordingly.
-As part of its experiments in this area, Facebook turned the workspace where much of this investigation is carried out into a fake bar to explore how it would work in a place with multiple noisy sound inputs.
+As part of its experiments in this area,

 “Many people with hearing loss don’t use hearing aids — in part — because they don’t work well in everyday situations like a noisy restaurant, a conversation involving multiple people at a loud party, or in a moving car,” Thomas Lunner, research lead for Facebook’s Hearing Science lab, told Digital Trends.
 “In conducting our enhanced hearing research for AR glasses, we realized that some of the discoveries we were making could be relevant to solving this problem.
 In [our new research], we show how augmented reality could supplement the hearing aid, through a system that understands what you want to listen to, isolates and enhances the sounds you want to hear, and reduces distracting background noise.
 By then sending the enhanced AR-processed signal to the hearing aid, you also get a system that adjusts for your unique hearing ability.”